aeisele/aeisele.github.io/content/posts/moving-to-gh/index.md

 images:
     - Octocat-centered-streched.png
 lightgallery: true
-diagram: true
 ---

 ## Hosting Hugo on GitHub Pages

-As mentioned in my last [blog post](../bloggin-with-hugo) my goal was to move this entire homepage to be hosted on [github pages](https://pages.github.com/).
+As mentioned in my last [blog post](../blogging-with-hugo) my goal was to move this entire homepage to be hosted on [github pages](https://pages.github.com/).

 ### TL;DR: My ToDo